VDA5050/VDA5050/VDA5050_EN.md

 Object structure | Data type | Description
 ---|---|---
-headerId | uint32 | header ID of the message.<br> The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.ffZ (e.g., “2017-04-15T11:40:03.12Z”) version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
+headerId | uint32 | header ID of the message.<br> The header ID is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.ffZ (e.g., “2017-04-15T11:40:03.12Z”) version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
 manufacturer | string | Manufacturer of the AGV.